Ronan & Erwan Bouroullec: Career

 In 2007, the firm's "North Tiles" design for Kvadrat in Denmark won the D – Design Forum AID Award and has been included in Giulio Cappellini's design collection.
 Their work has included a tree house bedroom and a "table sprouting a bowl molded from a single piece of heat-welded Corian".
 The designs have been described as representing poetic practicality.
 "We don't want to make only functional pieces," Erwan Bouroullec noted.

 The design team works from their company base in Paris, Atelier Bouroullec, for clients including Cappellini, Ligne Roset, Habitat, Domeau & Peres, Authentics, EandW, Magis, Vitra, HAY, and Gallery Kreo.
 They received the 1998 grand prix du jury international at the Maison et Objet furniture fair in Paris, the best new designer award in New York in 1999, a Compasso d'Oro nomination in 2001 in Milan, and designed the interior for Issey Miyake’s APOC shop in Paris.

 In 2006, the Cneai invited them to design the "Floating House", an artist residence.
 In 2011, the Centre Pompidou-Metz hosts a major retrospective on the Bouroullec brothers.
 The show traveled to the United States and exhibited at the Museum of Contemporary Art in Chicago.
 Their work has been published in numerous books, and the brothers were interviewed in Gary Hustwit's 2009 documentary about industrial design called Objectified.

 In 2014, the Bouroullecs were awarded the Panerai London Design Medal award.

 Apart from exclusive exhibitions, many of their lighting designs are permanently housed in museums across the globe, including the Musée National d’Art Moderne – Centre Pompidou and the Musée des Arts Décoratifs in Paris; Museum of Modern Art, New York; The Art Institute of Chicago: Design Museum, London; and the Museum Boijmans van Beuningen, Rotterdam.

+He was profiled in the first issue of Revue Passager, January 2025, ISBN 978-2-959589-00-3.